imrafaelmerino/JIO/README.md

 ```

+In this code, the `consequence` and `alternative` parameters are represented as `Supplier` instances, which means they
+are not
+computed during the construction of the expression but rather evaluated only when needed, based on the result of the
+condition.
+This deferred execution allows for efficient conditional evaluation of IO effects.

 ### SwitchExp

+Your original sentence is mostly correct but could benefit from a minor improvement for clarity:

-The `SwitchExp` expression mimics the behavior of a switch construct, enabling multiple pattern-value branches.
+The `SwitchExp` expression simulates the behavior of a switch construct, enabling multiple pattern-value branches.
 It
-evaluates an effect or value of type `I` and allows multiple clauses based on the evaluation.
-The `match` method
+evaluates an effect or a value of type `I` and facilitates the use of multiple clauses based on the evaluation.
-compares the value or effect with patterns and selects the corresponding lambda.
-Patterns can be values, lists of
+The `match` method compares the value or effect with patterns and selects the corresponding lambda (which takes in the
-values, or even predicates.
+value of type `I`).
+Patterns can encompass values, lists of values, or even predicates.
+It's possible to specify a
+default branch, in case no pattern matches the input (otherwise the expression is reduced to `IO.NULL`).

 ```code